10 REASONS WHY FLEET TELEMATICS IS SO IMPORTANT TO YOUR DELIVERY BUSINESS

 4. Monitoring the details

-You can capture if your drivers are on their phones, if they are wearing their seatbelts (through sensors) and how they unload goods through the flow of information between the vehicle fleet and the central authority.
+You can capture big truck driver negligence if your drivers are on their phones, if they are wearing their seatbelts (through sensors) and how they unload goods through the flow of information between the vehicle fleet and the central authority.
 The setup includes communication between the fleet (vehicles on the move), the hub (the dispatching office) and the database centre (server).

 It bridges the gap between external data and business data.
 External data include maps, terrain, weather data, and traffic information among others.
 The use of these data for the planning and execution of your delivery business will definitely make it easier for you to perform better.